-Written assignments are based on assigned readings, interviews, research, vocabulary, and grammatical structures.
+Written assignments are based on assigned readings, interviews, audiovisual recordings, research, vocabulary, and grammatical structures.
 Written assignments are intended to prepare students for discussion in class and to review newly studied advanced grammatical structures.
 Assignments may include reports on interviews, summaries of readings and research, or review workbook exercises.
-Students will also keep a daily writing portfolio (carpeta), which will be used to practice vocabulary, common language, and writing within each genre.
+Students will also keep a daily journal, which will be used to practice daily language and pinpoint weaknesses in common language usage.